wetware/casm/README.md

 Users can stack additional guarantees in application logic.
 For example, you can build a consistent database out of CASM parts.

-## Getting Started

-### Installation

-Run `go get github.com/wetware/casm` with modules enabled.

 ### Features

 CASM follows a modular, "Lego bricks" design, allowing you to pick and choose the pieces you want.
-Functionality is grouped by package.

 | Feature       | Package       | Description |
 | ------------- | ------------- | --------------- |